Youniwemi/einvoicing-for-woocommerce/readme.txt

 == Credits ==
 Big Thanks to :
 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==

-2025-04-30 - version 0.3.9
+2025-08-24 - version 0.4.0
+* New - Malaysian UBL (Malaysia) e-invoice format support - Beta
+* New - Added option to generate invoice numbers for pending orders
+* Enhancement - Updated WooCommerce compatibility to 10.1.1
 * Improvement - Added the possibility to show Invoice Date instead of Order Date
+* Update - Digital invoice library to v0.2.8

+2025-08-01 - version 0.3.9
+* Improvement - Added the possibility to show Invoice Date instead of Order Date, head to the customizer in the "Setup fields visibility" section to activate it
+* New - Invoice Filename Format customization with placeholders {ORDER_ID}, {INVOICE_NUMBER}, {DATE}

 2025-04-24 - version 0.3.8
 * Fixed - Removed some warning and notices that appear in the customizer
 * Improvement - Better Identification System labels
 * Submission to WooCommerce Marketplace : implementing UX feedback

 2025-03-12 - version 0.3.7
 * Fixed - Bug while generating e-invoice if the order contains a free product.